tbarrella/crypto-pure/README.md

 * ghash
   * incremental processing
 * hkdf
-  * support arbitrary hash algorithms
+  * support more hash algorithms
 * hmac
-  * support arbitrary hash algorithms
+  * support more hash algorithms
 * sha
   * allow updates after getting digest
   * add SHA-256
 * other
-  * remove usage of `Vec`?
   * work on HashFunction trait
-  * refactor buffering for incremental processing?
+  * refactor buffering for incremental processing
   * documentation for anything that might be secure
   * add RSA (PCKS1 and PSS) and/or NIST P-256 for key exchange